siyengar/private-fraud-prevention/README.md

 An unscrupulous touchpoint might attempt to abuse the blind signature endpoint by generating a unique public / private keypair per user.
 To block this, we recommend that when the user-agent makes a request for the touchpoint’s public key, it does so with an anonymous request.
 No cookies, no authentication, etc.

 A nefarious touchpoint might also try to rotate their public / private key very frequently, to gain additional information about the time at which the interaction occurred.
 Key rotation should be very infrequent (i.e. only after a security breach).
 As such, we propose using something like [Google’s key-transparency technology](https://github.com/google/keytransparency) to look for bad actors who are making too many rotations.
-We could also design a service specifically for the purpose of checking the number of times keys have been used globally, which are simpler than key transparency.
+Client's would only accept a key that signed by a public log which makes sure that the public keys are auditable.
+We could also design a service specifically for the purpose of checking the number of times keys have been used globally, which are simpler than key transparency, which is the scope of future work.

 # Request for comments